 Returning to Australia

-Schools may wish to discuss with their students that returning to Australia to resume learning may not be possible given current coronavirus (COVID-19) related travel restrictions.
-For more information on current travel restrictions, see: Travel restrictions and exemptions
+Returning to Australia to resume learning may not be possible given current coronavirus (COVID-19) related travel restrictions.
+For more information on current travel restrictions, see: Travel restrictions and exemptions.

 Additional travel documents or travel items